Pipeline, Proposals, and Follow-ups

 Enquiry

-Initial contact, source captured
+Initial contact, source captured.
+Exit: first meeting booked.

 Discovery

-Understanding the problem, assessing fit
+Understanding the problem, assessing fit.
+Exit: problem and budget confirmed.

 Scoping

-Defining the work, estimating effort
+Defining the work, estimating effort.
+Exit: scope document accepted.

 Proposal

-Formal quote with scope and terms
+Formal quote with scope and terms.
+Exit: proposal reviewed by decision-maker.

 Negotiation